aysharafiya11/aysharafiya11/README.md

 ## 📊 About Me

-Electronics & Communication Engineering graduate with a strong interest in Data Analytics.
+Electronics & Communication Engineering graduate focused on building a career in Data Analytics.

 I enjoy transforming raw data into actionable business insights using **SQL, Python, Excel, and Power BI**.